cloudclusters/k8s-deploy/README.md

 ## Requirements

-- Ansible
+- Ansible, on master1.
-- Python 2.7+
+- Python 2.7+, on all server.

 &nbsp;

 ## Installation

-1.&nbsp;Log in to master1 and download the deployment file.
+1.&nbsp;Log in to master1 and download the deployment scripts.
 ```shell
 export K8S_INSTALL_DIR="/opt"
 cd $K8S_INSTALL_DIR
 git clone https://github.com/cloudclusters/k8s-deploy.git
 ```
-2.&nbsp;Install ansible, configure secret-key free login to other nodes on master1.
+2.&nbsp;Install Ansbile on master1 and enable passwordless SSH from master1 to other servers.
 ```shell
 apt-get install ansible -y
 ```